How to Get From Mexico City Airport to Mexico City Centre

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Mexico City at the bottom of this page.

-Mexico City Airport to the city centre by Metro
+Mexico City Airport to Mexico City Centre by Metro

 Travelling light?
 The Metro is the cheapest way to get from Mexico City International Airport to the city centre.
 But there are two things to keep in mind before deciding if it’s the right option for you: